Here we give recommendations for how to configure your network for point of sale transactions, and how to solve certain network issues.

 - Secure the communications between your cash register and terminal.

-- If your cash register and terminal communicate over a serial connection, use hardware flow control.
+- If you are using a legacy setup where the cash register and terminal communicate over a serial connection, use hardware flow control.

 Once you have configured your network to meet these requirements, you should also review our networking recommendations for further information on preventing communication issues.